ventilate-schools/ventilate-schools.github.io/tools-for-working-on-entries.md

 ### AIs in general

 It is a bit hit ans miss at the moment if you wanted to get a listo of schools in and area, and also get secondary information for them like website URL.
-Try Perplexity.AI, but note that the alrernate AIs leap-frog each other from one week to another.
+Try Perplexity.AI, but note that the alternate AIs leap-frog each other from one week to another.

-### Google Search

-### Search within a site
+### Google.com - Searching within a site

 That best-ventilation school in Texas has a site: Abrome.com.
 Say it was too big to click around to navigate.
 You can ask Google to find a single page you might be looking for.
 Try this in Google's search bar: "ventilation site:https://www.abrome.com".